qr-answers/qr-answers.github.io/docs/account/create.md

 1. To create an account, go to <a href="https://app.qr-contest.com" target="_blank">https://app.qr-contest.com</a> and select Create Account in the top tab.

    ![Create Account](../../assets/images/create_account.png)
 2. Enter a Usename, Password, Email and your Name.
-You are required to accept the <a href="https://qr-contest.com/tandc.html" target="_blank">Terms & Conditions</a> to use QR-Contests.
+You are required to accept the <a href="https://qr-contest.com/tandc.html" target="_blank">Terms & Conditions</a> to use QR-Contest.

 3. To verify your account, you will receive an email from **no-reply@verficationemail.com** - which is an Amazon service - that contains your verification code, e.g.: